Creepsy/palex/README.md

 }
 ```

 This config file registers a lexer called `ExampleLexer`.
 The generator expects a lexer rule file in the same directory with the name `ExampleLexer.lrules`.
-As no configs for the lexer are specified, the generator will use the default settings instead (**TODO** link to default config).
+As no configs for the lexer are specified, the generator will use the [default settings](#config-files) instead.

 Here is a simple rule file for a lexer that we will use for this example:
 ```